 Photos from the Illini's 6-2 victory over Western Michigan at the Fighting Illini Invitational.

 Terri Sullivan has brought success to Illinois softball at an unbelievable rate, starting the program from scratch and building it into one that has made a name for itself on the conference, regional and national levels.

 Over the past 14 years under Sullivan, Illinois has a 448-316-2 record and has finished in the top half of the Big Ten eight times, including earning second place in 2004 and 2010.
-The Illini have 38 wins over ranked teams in that span, including a victory over No. 6 UCLA on Feb.
-16, 2008.
+The Illini have 38 wins over ranked teams in that span, including a victory over No 5 LSU on Feb.
+12, 2005.
 Sullivan has also led Illinois to four NCAA Tournament appearances, coached three different Illini to four All-America honors and had Illini players earn 41 All-Big Ten accolades.

 Illinois returned to the top half of the conference standings in 2013, finishing sixth with an 11-12 Big Ten record.
 Despite struggling at the start of confence play, the Fighting Illini ended the regular season on an 11-1 run, which included a 10-game winning streak and nine-straight Big Ten victories, to move up six spots in the conference standings and earn a favorable seed for the first Big Ten Tournament since 2008.
 The Illini played an incredibly difficult schedule, with their SOS ranking as high as fourth in the nation at the start of April, just after defeating then-No. 24 Nebraska on March 30, who would go on to make the Women's College World Series.